Wynn Las Vegas: Design

-The hotel tower's exterior consists of bronze reflective glass.
+The hotel tower has a curved floor plan, and a swooped crown.
+The tower's exterior consists of bronze reflective glass, and white horizontal stripes every two floors which light up at night.
+The tower facade was built by Enclos, with consulting from Curtainwall Design & Consulting.
 Architects had a mixed opinion of Wynn Las Vegas' design.
-New York architect Ronnette Riley compared the hotel tower to "a big UPS truck" and was critical of its use of reflective glass, which she considered long outdated.
+New York architect Ronnette Riley compared the tower to "a big UPS truck" and was critical of its use of reflective glass, which she considered long outdated.
 Others found the design mature and sophisticated.
 According to David G. Schwartz, director of the Center for Gaming Research at UNLV, "Wynn invested his very legacy in the new resort, and history will likely vindicate him.
 Substance over style will be the wave of the future".

 Architecture critic Christopher Hawthorne negatively compared Wynn Las Vegas to a "midrise office tower in Houston, circa 1983".
 Wynn said that critics "missed the point" of the hotel tower's design: "This is a stack of hotel rooms. [...] the reality is that I have to cater to guests.
 Under that, form follows function".
 Tom Gorman, also writing for the Los Angeles Times, found the interior of Wynn Las Vegas to be largely derivative of Bellagio, while calling the overall resort "coy" compared to Wynn's previous properties.
 Fred A. Bernstein of The New York Times called the design of the public spaces "stylistically incoherent (a bit of Italy, a bit of France, more than a bit of Disneyland)", but also found that there "are plenty of nice touches".